tendynewbies/todo/README.md

 # ToDo
-A Xamarin Foms(Android & iOS) mobile app to fetch todos from a restful api and display.
+A Xamarin Forms(Android & iOS) mobile app to fetch todos from a restful api and display.
 <br/>
 <br/>
 Below are the detailed requirements.